- New Engaging, Gamified Courses

 How do I become a Certified Food Protection Manager in New Jersey?

 To get your food manager certification in New Jersey, you'll need to complete a food manager training course and pass an ANAB-accredited Certified Food Protection Manager (CFPM) exam.
 You can easily meet these requirements with Learn2Serve by 360training.
 You'll complete your training online and at your own pace, then register for our ANAB-accredited Certified Food Protection Manager (CFPM) exam.
 Sign up and begin today!

 What are the New Jersey food safety regulations?

 Under NJAC 8:24-2.1(b), New Jersey requires a Certified Food Protection Manager (CFPM) on the premises of a Risk Type 3 Food Establishment at all times.

-To become a CFPM, you need to pass a food safety exam through an ANSI-CFP accredited program like Learn2Serve by 360training.
+To become a CFPM, you need to pass a food safety exam through an ANAB-CFP accredited program like Learn2Serve by 360training.